 According to Cynthia Robinson, the Hall of the Abencerrajes was likely conceived as a mausoleum.
-Again, there is little consensus.
-Yaqub Zaki states this was a musical venue due to the elaborate acoustic ceilings and likely dedicated to winter use because of it being less open.
+Again, there is little consensus here.
+Yaqub Zaki states this was a musical venue due to the elaborate acoustic ceilings and likely dedicated to winter use since it’s more enclosed than other areas.

 The Hall of the Abencerrajes is known for its famous ceiling vaults with their honeycomb-style decoration or muqarnas.
 They are a beautiful sight to behold!